 The Club was a very successful men’s club for many years, but in the 1990s it became apparent that the numbers were deteriorating and that it was time to move towards becoming an amalgamated club and with women members.
 This was voted through, not without “one or two hiccups”, and the Club became an amalgamated club in 1996.
-The first two women to join, Mary Ann Johnstone and Jan Taylor are still members.
-Both of them remember playing in the then home and away Elmburn Shield and being the only women on the greens.
-They were closely followed by current members Ann de Lambert and Olwyn Hyde (Dalley) while after some years very strong women players such as Bev Morel, Sherrie Cottle, Pam Phair and Lois Grey had all joined.
+Mary Ann Johnstone is still members.
+She remembers playing in the then home and away Elmburn Shield and being one of the only two women [Jan Taylor being the other] on the greens.
+They were closely followed by recent members Ann de Lambert and Olwyn Hyde (Dalley) while after some years very strong women players such as Bev Morel, Sherrie Cottle, Pam Phair and Lois Grey had all joined.
 The strength of Elmwood’s women’s bowls is evidenced by the number of National, including 7s, and Canterbury team and individual titles won over the years.

 The men’s teams have also been successful at the highest level Andy Curtain has represented New Zealand and Canterbury with distinction, while the Club has attracted other top players like Andrew Kelly, Stewart Buttar, Steve Ditfort, Paul McKinnel, Jonathan Flint and Ian Rule.

 The Club has been fortunate to be served well by excellent administrators and volunteers over the years and was in good shape when the Canterbury earthquakes struck.
 The resultant damage to our ‘No 1’ green was such that the Club became a “one green club” prior to the amalgamation with St Albans-Merivale into the Elmwood Park Bowling Club, and our “No.1” green became full of sand and was re-named the “Urban Beach!”